 In "Little Rock of Horrors", a brain-eating meteor-creature first attempts to eat Billy's brain but finds nothing.
 When it later devours Mandy's brain, it screams in pain, dies, and then reforms—but with Mandy in control.
 She comments "I guess my brain was a little too... spicy [for him]."

 Another episode has a Chupacabra latching onto Billy's face, which Grim claims to be an attempt to suck out his brain.
 Mandy laments that the poor creature would starve.

-In "Big Trouble in Billy's Basement", Billy is pulled through a dimensional portal by Yog-Sawhaw, but thrown back, and Billy explains in dejected tones "They didn't want me" (prompting everyone to say "Well I guess that makes you a total loser").
+In "Big Trouble in Billy's Basement", Billy is pulled through a dimensional portal by Yog-Sawhaw, but thrown back, and Billy explains in dejected tones "They didn't want me", prompting Hoss to say "Well, I guess that makes you a total loser".

 Subverted in "Brown Evil", where Mandy tries to take advantage of this by sending Billy out to fight the zombie horde, assuming he can do so successfully because he's brainless.
-Unfortunately, this doesn't work, because the zombies are not after brains at all.
-(They're actually after the brownies that Grim has hidden in his skull, that were made with something called "brown evil", which is sort of like catnip to zombies, apparently.)
+Unfortunately, this doesn't work, because the zombies are not after brains at all; they're actually after the brownies that Grim has hidden in his skull, that were made with evil powder, which is sort of like catnip to zombies, apparently.